docker/docs/content/faq/security/general.md

 ### How are sessions managed and do they expire?

-If configured, the IdP manages sessions.
+Docker Desktop sessions expire after 90 days, or after 30 days of inactivity.
+Note that these session expirations are related to the tokens stored by Docker Desktop.
+Session expiration isn't an accurate metric to determine when a user last logged in to or used Docker Desktop.

-Docker Desktop sessions expire after 30 days, or after 7 days of inactivity.
-For Docker Hub, the IdP manages sessions, if configured.
-If you use application-level sign-in, users are signed out due to inactivity after 14 days and must sign in again after 30 days.
+In Docker Hub, users are signed out due to inactivity after 14 days and must sign in again after 30 days.

 ### How does Docker attribute downloads to us and what data is used to classify or verify the user is part of our organization?